 But you will also need to balance this against your strategic marketing, such as cutting initial prices to gain a stronger foothold in your overseas market.

 This reiterates the importance of researching your export markets thoroughly and understanding how local trading issues and circumstances can impact your performance and profitability.

 Cash-flow management is crucial, and letters of credit are an effective means of putting best practice into place.

 Letters of credit give details of payment terms and conditions, and state at what point your customers should be paying for your goods.

 Preparation is vital for minimising your financial risk, and therefore you must also consider:

-Here at Venn Accounts, we specialise in supporting SMEs throughout the UK, helping them to grow, develop and evolve into thriving businesses through our range of cloud-based, chartered management accountancy services.
+Here at Venn Accounts, we specialise in supporting startup businesses and SMEs throughout the UK, helping them to grow, develop and evolve into thriving businesses through our range of cloud-based, chartered management accountancy services.